 In order to give a new impetus to her professional life, she chose in 2019 to follow a reconversion training course to become an administrative assistant.
 From now on, she wishes to use all the knowledge and skills she has acquired over the years, both relational and technical, in a reception and secretarial mission.

-In September 2018, with the success and well-being of the greatest number of students at heart, Martine gladly accepted the position of Primary School Principal at Pré de Challes.
+At the start of the 2018 school year, with the success and well-being of as many children as possible at heart, Martine enthusiastically accepted the position of Primary School principal at Pré de Challes.

 Born in Paris as the child of an American mother and Syrian father, cultural diversity has been a central part of Emilie’s life since her earliest memories and a defining aspect of her personality.
 Languages – English, French and Arabic – have followed her from birth to adulthood, each one bringing with it a different culture.
 This particularity certainly contributed to Emilie’s open-mindedness and led her to teach despite her varied educational cursus.